ShoaibVai/GrowDev/SRS.md

 FR7.2: System shall synchronize data across all user devices in real-time FR7.3: System shall provide offline access with synchronization when online FR7.4: System shall maintain access logs for data security

+3.1.8 User Discovery & Task Assignment
+FR8.1: Project managers shall be able to query users by name, skill, requirement tag (FR/NFR), or availability before assignment
+FR8.2: The system shall display a consolidated view of each project member, their active tasks, and associated requirement references
+FR8.3: Managers shall be able to assign or reassign tasks directly from the user search results to keep projects staffed efficiently
+FR8.4: Every task UI shall expose status controls (e.g., Planned, In Progress, Complete) that roll up into project dashboards FR8.5: Task status changes shall trigger notifications and audit logs identifying the responsible member and linked requirement IDs

 3.2 Non-Functional Requirements
 3.2.1 Performance